 Buffy: How's forever?
 Does forever work for you?

-Even Spike, despite still being evil and not really part of the group at this point, gets one.
+- Even Spike, despite still being evil and not really part of the group at this point, gets one.
 He turns up to the house and Xander angrily dismisses him, thinking he's using it as an excuse to hit on Buffy.
 Spike indignantly states that he is there to pay his respects because Joyce treated him like a human being, regardless of what he did.
 Xander still doesn't believe him until Willow points out that the flowers he was going to leave don't have a card, so if they hadn't seen him the bouquet would have been anonymous.Spike: Care?
 Joyce was the only one of the lot of you that I could stand.